SAM-Denton/samde/README.md

 ## Features

 ### Xresources
 All my suckless programs have been patched to be able handle settings from Xresources.
-I barely touch the config.h files for my suckless builds, I'm able to change settings on the fly without recompiling.
+I barely touch the config files for my suckless builds, I'm able to change settings on the fly without recompiling.
 I use a custom dmenu script that I've made called samde\_menu to change settings in a matter of seconds.

 ### How my X11/Xresources dotfiles work

-**Feel free to skip this section.
-Use samde_menu to change settings**
 <details>
 <summary><b>[Click to reveal]</b></summary>